 - Priority 3: system and development related improvements, such as safety, fire protection and operational improvements

-Alberta Transportation, in consultation with the municipality, will select a payment method for each approved project.
+In consultation with the municipality, we will select a payment method for each approved project.
 Larger, more complex projects will require a formal agreement with the municipality.

 The mayor or reeve and chief administrative officer must sign 2 copies of the agreement on behalf of the municipality.
 The signed copies must be witnessed or sealed and then returned to the department for execution.